 #8 The desire to give something back will grow

 Traveling will change your relation to things.
 It’s crazy that nowhere in the world I feel so comfortable in my own skin as when I travel.
 Beauty issues or medical conditions don´t seem so important to me anymore, comparing to the wild world and all the other human beings.
 Instead I always feel a gratitude for the things I am allowed to experience, the food I try and the people I´m allowed to meet and exchange conversations with.
-When you´re traveling alone you concentrate more on the people you meet and they have a bigger impact on you.
+When you´re traveling alone, you concentrate more on the people you meet and they have a big impact on you.
 The change of perspective leaves you striving for a more minimalistic life and the desire to help other people and vulnerable animals will grow.

 #9 Rather take too little than too much

 Anyone who has read some of my early blogposts already knows about the most important travel rule.
-Because on my very first backpacking trip in New Zealand I learned the hard way: Always take only as much as you can carry yourself.
+Because on my very first backpacking trip to New Zealand I learned the hard way: Always take only as much as you can carry yourself.
 When is comes to traveling with a backpack, it is always better to pack minimalistic, because otherwise you will be forced to stop every few meters to rest on a bench.
 And believe me that´s not cool at all!

 #10 Accept failures and don´t get too bothered about them

 So when you travel alone there will be sometimes overwhelming situations, that wouldn´t stress you out as much, if you would have company.
 This is absolutely normal and nobody should feel bad, just because he wishes for some help.
-But usually it´s exactly these little travel challenges that you learn out the most and grow from, because you found a solution in the situation and managed it just by yourself.
-And after all they also give some nice anecdotes for home.
+But usually it´s exactly these little travel challenges that you learn out the most of and grow from, because you found a solution in the situation and managed it just by yourself.
+And after all they also give some pretty nice anecdotes for home.

 #11 You will appreciate company

 Being alone is not always great, just as it is not always great to crouch on a trip with friends or family.
 So many evenings I sat in restaurants and looked at the couples at the other tables and wished to have someone to talk to or share experiences with.
 But just as often my gaze slipped farther to arguing couples who didn´t enjoyed their moment of togetherness at all, who perhaps envied me for my rest.
 I’ve learned that it’s perfectly okay to miss someone.
 Not every moment on a journey has to be perfect.
 That doesn´t mean it´s bad journey at all.
 Because no matter how much went wrong on a trip, not once did I regret a trip.
 Ever.
-Sometimes when I was in places that were so incredible that I swore to myself I have to show them one day to a future partner or other important persons I started to write them on a list in my head.
+Sometimes when I was in places that were so incredible that I swore to myself I have to show them one day to a future partner or other important persons, so I started to write them on a list in my head.
 Because who travels alone also learns to appreciate how beautiful it is to gather experiences together with someone and to review the memories after the journey together.

 Travel reports of women traveling just by themselves are currently quite popular, but this does not mean that everyone should do so.
 Only those who feel drawn to travel alone, for whom the thought is a delightful adventure, should actually go for it.
 Because if I have learned one thing in my travels then this (assuming you do not harm to a third party): Always do only what you really want to do.
 Then you will find your happiness all by itself.